 Swedish engineering is well known and respected for creating some of the world's best quality watches and knives.
 But did you know that the Swedes created a brilliantly innovative way to light a fire?

 Set a tall, wide, hearty log end-up like a short pillar on the ground.
 Placing it on sand, dirt, or gravel is ideal to provide a firm foundation and prevent the spread of fire.
-Also, make sure there's no low-hanging brush or tree branches near it.
+Also, make sure there are no low-hanging bits of brush or tree branches near it.

 On top of your kindling, evenly crisscross small, dry twigs, cardboard, bark, or other similar materials you can break apart with your fingertips.
-You want these to catch fire easily, but burn longer than the kindling.
+You want these to catch fire easily but burn longer than the kindling.

 As the pile of kindling burns, it will begin to fall down into the cracks of your asterisk that you cut.
 This is supposed to happen.
 The log will protect the flame, and the smoke will vent out the top, allowing the fire to grow upward from the inside.

-The log should burn for approximately 2-4 hours, which is just perfect to do some cooking and stay warm while you feast.
-Rest a fry pan or a kettle on the top of the log, like a stove-top burner.
+The log should burn for approximately two to four hours, which is just perfect to do some cooking and stay warm while you feast.
+Rest a frying pan or a kettle on the top of the log, like a stove-top burner.
 It'll hold it flat, right over the flame.
-The slots down the sides will continue to allow ventilation as you cook over the fire, so there's no concern of snuffing it out with your pan.
+The slots down the sides will continue to allow ventilation while you cook over the fire, so there's no concern of snuffing out the flames with your pan.

 Pour sufficient amounts of water and dirt over the coals until you no longer see smoke.
 Once the smoke is gone, you should be good to go.
-To be extra safe, consider pouring another equal amount of water and dirt over it before you leave.
+To be extra safe, consider pouring another equal amount of water and dirt over the ashes before you leave.